leonj1/easy-agents/README.md

 ![Easy Agents](https://static.kpolley.com/easyagents.png)

-A novel approach to automation that replaces traditional scripting with simple natural language instructions. powered by Claude Code and MCP tool-calling.
+A novel approach to automation that replaces traditional scripting with simple natural language instructions.
+Powered by Claude Code and MCP tool-calling.

 ## Overview